 This is the original song covered by Paramore’s Hailey Williams.
 The tune talks about an intense type of love that suddenly fizzled out.
 The melody is praised for being one of the great songs on the album “The Con” which was released in 2007.
 Fans also rave about the drum works in this piece and the passion the lyrics represent.

 12. “Dear John” by Taylor Swift

 This country song depicts a very sad break up which has a lot of sentiments.
 The tune itself was rumored to have been inspired by one of the songstress’s former boyfriends.
-The relationship in the song is portrayed to have had a significant age difference where the narrator calls out to the other, that before entering it he should have known better.
+Rumored to be inspired by one of Swift’s exes, John Mayer, the song illustrates a significant age difference, with the lyrics conveying a tone of regret.

 13. “Kilby Girl” by The Backseat Lovers

 “Kilby Girl,” an indie-rock song, explores a chance meeting with a woman presenting herself as older.
 Despite the unhealthy undertones of the relationship, the duo chooses to remain together for the sake of companionship.

 14. “I Don’t Like Who I Was Then” by The Wonder Years